 BASIC: Writes all the logging messages produced to the log file “mdbtrace.log”.
 The file is created by default in the DB path directory, however, as it’s mentioned later on you have the option to specify the desired path on startup.

-mserver5: In order to use a different directory than the DB path in order to store the produced traces, you can simply start mserver5 with the option “--dbtrace=”.
+mserver5: In order to use a different file than the default “mdbtrace.log” in the DB path to store the produced traces, you can simply start mserver5 with the option “--dbtrace=”.

 Using merovingian (

-monetdbd): In order to use a different directory than the DB path in order to store the produced traces, you can use
+monetdbd): In order to use a different file than the default “mdbtrace.log” DB path in order to store the produced traces, you can use

 monetdb program and set the variable ‘dbtrace’.
 For instance: ‘monetdb set dbtrace /tmp/mydb_trace.log mydb’.